Supersonido/rebar3_elixir/README.md

 ]}.
 ```

-2. Specify Elixir dependencies from hex using the key `iex` (rebar3 syntax is kept for specifying Elixir dependencies from git):
+2. Specify Elixir dependencies from hex using the key `hex` (rebar3 syntax is kept for specifying Elixir dependencies from git):

 ```erlang
 {deps, [